skriegman/2019-RSS/README.md

 Once the robot is loaded, you can start the physics simulation by clicking the <img src="https://github.com/skriegman/2019-RSS/blob/master/evosoro/_voxcad/VoxCad/Icons/Sandbox.png" height="25" width="25"> icon in the top bar ("Physics Sandbox").

-Known issues with non-US machines
+A known issue with non-US machines
 --------

 If the system's numeric